 - DS-TT port number.

+- NW-TT instance ID.

-- Bridge ID.
+To support TSN, the NW-TT instance ID is Bridge ID.

-After the N4 session has been established, the SMF and UPF may at any time exchange transparent bridge Port Management Information Container over a N4 session.
+After the N4 session has been established, the SMF and UPF may at any time exchange transparent User plane Node and Port Management Information Container over a N4 session.